Boilermakers Pension Lawsuit

 What Is This Lawsuit About?

-This lawsuit asserts that the Western Conference of Teamsters Pension Plan and its trustees violated the Employee Retirement Income Security Act (“ERISA”) and their fiduciary duties by s by imposing a new separation from service rule for early retirement and denying and recouping pension benefits based on that Rule.
+This lawsuit asserts that the Boilermaker-Blacksmith Pension Trust and its trustees violated the terms of the pension plan, the Employee Retirement Income Security Act (“ERISA”) and their fiduciary duties by imposing a new separation from service rule for early retirement and denying and recouping pension benefits based on that Rule.

 A copy of the First Amended and Supplemental Complaint is available [HERE].
 The Boilermakers have denied these allegations.